- 2 Dec 2019

 Previously, Ms Paton worked with HM Inspectorate of Prisons (HMIP) in England and Wales providing policy and human rights advice on the independent inspection of prisons and other forms of custody.
 From 2009 to 2013, Ms Paton was also the first coordinator of the UK's National Preventive Mechanism (NPM), a group of organisations tasked under international law with monitoring all places of detention.
 Prior to joining HMIP, she worked for the Commissioner for Children and Young People in Scotland, Children 1st and the Children’s Legal Centre, where she was editor of a journal of law and policy affecting children and their families.

-Ms Paton currently serves as a trustee for Together, the Scottish Alliance for Children’s Rights.
+Ms Paton currently serves as a trustee and vice chair of Together, the Scottish Alliance for Children’s Rights.
 She has a First Class Honours Degree in Scots Law from the University of Glasgow and a LLM in Human Rights Law from Glasgow Graduate School of Law.

 The appointment took effect on 15 November 2019.